nitthilan/starter-academic/content/ai_resource.md

 	- Can the shape information used as code in DeepSDF be used in NERF/NSVF kind of setup to reduce the number of images to encode a scene directly from a siingle image
 	- Physics simulation using NeRF: [Real Time Fluid simulation](https://users.cg.tuwien.ac.at/zsolnai/gfx/fluid_control_msc_thesis/), [Learning to simulate](https://arxiv.org/pdf/2002.09405.pdf)

-- A algorithm to solve generic problems: [C-Space Tunnel Discovery for Puzzle Path Planning](https://xinyazhang.gitlab.io/puzzletunneldiscovery/), [More Puzzles](https://gitlab.com/xinyazhang/puzzle-geometry/-/tree/master/), [paper](https://xinyazhang.gitlab.io/puzzletunneldiscovery/assets/MainPaper.pdf) - Concentrate on the different planning algorithms.
-The baisc idea would be to find tunnels (i.e. narrow points which could possibly leead to a solution).
-Then have a duble tree starting from Start and reversely from goal.
-This could be done for every tunnel point.
-This stage is the blooming stage.
-You could approximate the value of the tree using neural networks.
-Try finding links from the bloomed tree and the successive tunnel paths.
-IF we find a route find the optimal route from start to end - Probabilistic Roadmap Path Planning [PRM Planner](http://www.cs.columbia.edu/~allen/F15/NOTES/Probabilisticpath.pdf), [PRM1](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa11/slides/MotionPlanning-v1.pdf), [RDT-Based Methods](http://planning.cs.uiuc.edu/node772.html) - dual-tree RDT algorithm

 ###### List of questions
 - multiresolution in signed distance function, how are multiple objects composed using SDF, What is the maximum capacity of NN?, occupancy vs sdf comparison